Yeah Yeah Yeahs announce first new track in nine years, 'Spitting Off The Edge Of The World'

 - READ MORE: Yeah Yeah Yeahs’ 10 best songs

-While confirming additional dates in New York and Los Angeles, the YYYs recently revealed that they’d signed a new record deal with Secretly Canadian.
+While confirming additional dates in New York and Los Angeles, the YYYs recently revealed that they had signed a new record deal with Secretly Canadian.
 “New music!
 New Era!
 And New Home…” they wrote.
 “Much to celebrate!”

 Today (May 26), Yeah Yeah Yeahs took to social media to announce that they’ll be making their long-awaited return next week.

-“We present to you with heads bowed and fists in the air ‘Spitting Off The Edge Of The World’ featuring Perfume Genius out June 1,” they wrote.
+“We present to you with heads bowed and fists in the air ‘Spitting Off The Edge Of The World’ featuring Perfume Genius out June 1,” the band wrote.
 You can pre-add/pre-save the song on major streaming platforms here.

 The news was accompanied by an image of a Yeah Yeah Yeahs-branded “HellYEAHRacer” car, which will be out “on the streets of NY this weekend”.
 Fans have been instructed to “stay tuned” for further updates on that mystery project.